 RSA Professional Development Webinars

-We have a selection of past Professional Development webinars focusing on publishing which are accessible to members on demand via the Members Lounge.
+We have a selection of past Professional Development webinars focusing on publishing which are accessible to members on demand via the RSA Lounge.
 These include:

 Publishing: How to choose the right journal for your next high impact article – Madeleine Hatfield (Yellowback, UK) – 6th May 2020